bureson/nn-compass/scenes/dilemma7.md

 - rolemodel-driveoutcome-new-4_3: 0.8

 # Feedback
 This is a great response.
 Being able to identify and implement process improvements is core to the Novo Nordisk Way.
-Therefore it's great  that you consider delegation as a way to make Jens' suggestion work and manage his workload at the same time.
-With this choice, you are delaying the new process improvement, but in the long run delegating some of Jens' tasks and responsibilities will lead to a more stable production, where Jens is not a bottleneck, fewer breakdowns and faster development of other team members.
+Therefore, it's great that you consider delegation as a way to make Jens' suggestion work and manage his workload at the same time.
+With this choice, you are delaying the new process improvement, but in the long run delegating some of Jens' tasks will lead to a more stable production, where Jens is not a bottleneck, fewer breakdowns and faster development of other team members.

 This is a dilemma about accelerating team members development, empower others to take action and building a culture where problems are eliminated at root cause.